 Today we walk the classic route along the Ponta de Sao Lourenco.
 Although challenging, this path takes us through some fantastic scenery as we admire wallflowers, stalwarts and many other tiny plants that resist this windy environment and manage to grow in soils with high levels of salinity.
 Rocks, sculptured by nature, have a great diversity of colours ranging from black to red, and are in stark contrast to the blue of the ocean.
 Madeira's Nature Park rangers watch over the plants and animals that belong to this eastern extremity of the island, around Casa do Sardinha.
 We return to Machico for the night.
 Walking time approx 3h30 (Elevation +170m, -270m) Total distance approx 8 km *Comfortable Hotel*

 We enjoy another fine high-level walk.
 From Encumeada we walk through woods of chestnut and eucalyptus and then traverse below the rocky escarpment of Pico Grande, enjoying fine views to the south and back to the west.
-Eventually we come to a superb viewpoint overlooking the spectacularly situated village of Curral das Freiras and then descend to the village of Corticeiras.
-Bus to Funchal. and there will be time for exploration of the town, a visit to the market or shopping if you wish.
-Overnight in Funchal.
+Eventually, we come to a superb viewpoint overlooking the spectacularly situated village of Curral das Freiras and then descend to the village of Corticeiras.
+We get the bus to Funchal where there will be time for exploration of the town, a visit to the market or shopping if you wish.
+We overnight in Funchal.
 Total walking time 6h (Elevation +400m, –650m) *Comfortable Hotel*

 Our last day is free for you to explore Funchal, the Madeira archipelago's capital.
-The city is easily explored on foot and the must see sights are the Sé Cathedral, which was built between 1493 and 1514, and the magnificent statue of the man who discovered Madeira, Joao Goncalves Zarco, on the Avenida Arriaga. *Comfortable Hotel*
+The city is easily explored on foot and the must-see sights include the Sé Cathedral which was built between 1493 and 1514, and the magnificent statue of the man who discovered Madeira, Joao Goncalves Zarco, on the Avenida Arriaga. *Comfortable Hotel*

 * 7 nights 3 and 4-star hotels/pensions, all rooms en suite * 5 days point-to-point walking; 1 free day * Group normally 4 to 16, plus leader.
 Min age 16 yrs * Altitude maximum 1862m, average 750m * Not suitable for vertigo sufferers * Transport by private minivan